Calculations using Principle of Moments

 1.Use the image below to answer the following questions

 The weight of the box on the trolley is 500N.
 The line of action for the weight force is 0.25m from the pivot.
-A pull force is applied to the handle that is 1.3m from the pivot.
+A vertical force is applied to the handle that is 1.3m from the line of action of vertical force to the line of action of the weight force for the box to hold the trolley stationary.

 Force 1, F1 x distance 1, d1 = Force 2, F2 x distance 2, d2